Local SEO Statistics Australia 2024

 Along with the rising mobile search traffic in 2023, about 1 in 3 mobile searches is related to location.

-That said, make sure to include your store location and opening hours across your business profiles and website to ensure your audience can find you at home or on the go.
+That said, include your store location and opening hours across your business profiles and website to ensure your audience can find you at home or on the go.

 7. Roughly 28% of local searches lead to a purchase (both online and offline)

 About one-third of local searches are likely to have purchase intent in mind.
-If a user finds out that your services or products are available nearby, they’ll likely purchase them after a bit of searching.
+If a user finds out that your services or products are available nearby, they’ll likely purchase them after some searching.

 Local “Near Me” Search Statistics